abaumeler/ix-casestudy/README.md

 Synchronizing state of sddm.service with SysV service script with /lib/systemd/systemd-sysv-install.
 Executing: /lib/systemd/systemd-sysv-install enable sddm
 ```
 - Start the vncviewer in WSL by using the command ```vncviewer```.
-Alernatively any other VNC client can be used by the candidate
+Alternatively any other VNC client can be used by the candidate
 - Log into the client ```client-ip:5900 ``` and complete the setup of the desktop environment
 - Run ansible playbooks to deploy the desired study cases
 - provide candidate with the connection & case details